 Side note: If you are in the market for an air fryer, I recently created a post about the best air fryers on the market.
-The post is based off of reviews from friends, family and online consumers!
+The post is based on reviews from friends, family, and online consumers!
 Be sure to check out the best air fryers on the market!

 Pin for later: